lupuleasa-core/Dota2-TheCore-Config-Engine/1. Karrandalf's Keyboard Layout/keyboard layout visual images/Shop/ReadMe.md

 The shop hotkeys have not proved to be particularily useful since 7.00, so I removed them in favor of the search upon open shop option.

-Use shift to que an item in the quick buy.
+Use shift to que a single item in the quick buy.

 Use ctrl + shift to que multiple items in the quick buy.